SanhDoan/sanhdoan.github.io/_posts/2021-04-30-multiple-git-remote.md

 ---

 ## Context
-You want to working with multiple Git repositories on one local source code
+You want to working with multiple Git repositories on one local source code.

 ## Config
 For example: There are 2 repos